SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 - **Column name**: The column name is the name the column will have in the target table.
 The column name must be unique.
 - **Auto-detected**: This property denotes whether the column has been auto-detected or manually added by the user.
 - **Source definition**: The source definition is the actual SQL expression, which defines what the data in this column looks like.
-- **Column type**: The column type defines which kind of data the column contains, e.g. DOUBLE for double values or VARCHAR for strings.
+- **Column type**: The column type defines which kind of data the column contains, for example, DOUBLE for double values or VARCHAR for strings.

 When entering the configuration step for additional result columns, all columns and their properties are shown in a table, with one additional result column per row.
 At the top right the **Hide auto-detected columns** checkbox allows you to either show the auto-detected columns or not.
 On the right side of each additional result column, a collapse button and a context menu is available.
 With the collapse button you can expand/collapse more details of the column.
 In the details section you can explore the source definition as well as sample data of the column.
 In the context menu of an additional result column you find actions for editing, duplicating, or deleting the column.
 The column name can also be edited inline by clicking into the name field, adapting the name, and clicking once outside the field.